Influence your education

 Participating in course evaluation is the most important thing you can do to influence education.
 In connection with each course, KTH must collect students' experiences and views of the course, for example, through course surveys and course committee meetings.
 Participating in the course evaluation improves the course for new students and increases the quality of education in general.

-After the course evaluation, a course analysis will be published on About the Course in the Course and Programme Catalogue.
-New students at the course will be informed about actions taken based on the course analysis.
+After the course evaluation, a course analysis will be published on About the Course in the Course and Programme Catalogue .
+New students in the course will be informed about actions taken based on the course analysis.

 2. Become active in your chapter